Kiki Camarena

-Enrique "Kiki" Camarena Salazar (July 26, 1947 – February 9, 1985) was an American intelligence officer for the United States (DEA).
-In February 1985 Camarena was kidnapped by drug traffickers hired by Mexican politicians in Guadalajara, Mexico.
-He was interrogated under torture and murdered.
-Three leaders of the Guadalajara drug cartel were eventually convicted in Mexico for Camarena's murder.
-The U.S. investigation into Camarena's murder led to ten more trials in Los Angeles for other Mexican nationals involved in the crime.
-The case continues to trouble U.S.–Mexican relations, most recently when one of the three convicted traffickers, Rafael Caro Quintero, was released from a Mexican prison in 2013.
-Caro Quintero was again captured by Mexican forces in July 2022.
+Enrique "Kiki" Camarena Salazar (July 26, 1947 – February 9, 1985) was a Mexican-American agent of the Drug Enforcement Administration (DEA).
+In February 1985, Camarena was kidnapped by police officers hired by the Guadalajara Cartel.
+After being brutally tortured for information, Camarena was eventually killed.
+The U.S. investigation into Camarena's murder led to ten trials in Los Angeles for Mexican nationals involved in the crime.
+The case continues to trouble U.S.–Mexican relations, most recently when Rafael Caro Quintero, one of the three convicted traffickers, was released from a Mexican prison in 2013.
+Caro Quintero was again captured by Mexican forces in July 2022, reigniting discussions surrounding Camarena’s murder and its impact on enforcing drug policies domestically and abroad.

+Several journalists, historians, former DEA and CIA officers, and Mexican police officers have written that the Central Intelligence Agency (CIA) was complicit in Camarena's murder because Camarena discovered CIA involvement in drug trafficking operations in Mexico, which were used to fund the Contras in Nicaragua.
+The CIA has denied the allegations.